 I occasionally have clients that ask for sinks that are deeper than 8".
 There are many reasons that "my" sinks should rarely be deeper than 8".
 The ergonomics of my sinks are different from all others.
 As you can see, this client (and many others) are thankful for my insistence on 8" deep sinks.
 "You were right on the depth of the sinks... my back thanks you!"
 James Ng

-Our Signature Series workstation copper sinks feature interior ledges to support various cutting boards and a copper drain grid.
+Our Signature Series workstation copper sinks feature an interior step to support various cutting boards and a copper drain grid.
 No more chicken juice on your counter tops!
 Our customer's father made the cutting board used in the sink in this photo.
 How cool is that?

 This is a standard 42" copper farmhouse workstation sink with a weathered patina.
 Photos do not do this patina justice.
 It is absolutely gorgeous in person.
 Each sink is uniquely beautiful.
 Our Weathered Patina is one of my favorites and happens to be our least expensive patina too!
 Photographs do not capture the depth of this gorgeous patina.
 You just have to trust me on this one!

-One of our customers sent this photo of their copper farmhouse sink about a year after they installed it.
+One of our customers sent this photo of their copper farm sink about a year after they installed it.
 They tell me they love it!
+If you would like to see some copper sink reviews, check out Houzz.com

 "Both my husband and I are surprised at how much we ended up loving the look of our sink in this kitchen.
 Not to mention its functionality!
 It's beautiful, and we have no worries, love the quality!
 It truly has become the center piece of our home.
 We used to have a stainless steel sink at our last home.
 I can't tell you how many times I looked down into that sink, disappointed at all the scratches.
 This sink sure stands up to the wear and tear from our family of five.
 I absolutely love that it is always changing it's beauty, this self healing thing is GREAT!"
 Faryal S.